Quick Search:

 Dropbox is a file hosting service that can help sync files between computers and mobile devices to easily bring files, photos, and videos anywhere and share them with others.
 It's compatible with Mac, Windows, and Linux systems.
 Moreover, you are able to access the latest version of every file.
 As such, if you have updated a document through your phone, you can download the same document via your computer.

 In this article, we mainly talk about Amazon S3, not Amazon Cloud Drive.
 Sure, you can find out the difference between Amazon Cloud Drive and S3 here.
+So, how to backup Dropbox to Amazon S3 easily and quickly?
+Before that, you have to know the differences between Dropbox and Amazon S3.

 After reading the above information, you may not have a clear understanding of these two cloud drives.
 Below, you will see a detailed comparison between the two cloud storage accounts so that you can better understand them.
+Check the differences between Dropbox and Amazon S3 for more information.

 Dropbox Amazon S3